What dates and times do you operate?

 Alcohol is permitted in moderation.
 We provide the cooler, glasses and opener.
 Please be advised that this a family friendly sailing cruise-not a booze cruise.
 The captain reserves the discretion to cancel a sail due to inappropriate behavior, or to refuse service to guests who appear intoxicated.

 Do we actually sail or are we motoring?

-Evening cruises use the motor for most of the tour but weather depending we can catch some wind to bring us back into the outer harbour.
+Evening cruises use the motor for most of the tour.We try our best to catch some wind to bring us back into the outer harbour.

-A favourite saying of ours: “If there is lots of wind we are going to sail right along and have a good time, and if there is not much wind, we are going to bob along and have a good time, but we are going to have a Tall Ship Experience which means we will be dependent on the wind and not on the engine.”
+A favourite saying of ours: “If there is lots of wind we are going to sail right along and have a good time, and if there is not much wind, we are going to bob along and have a good time.
+We are going to have a Tall Ship Experience, which means we will be dependent on the wind and not on the engine.”

 Where do we go?

 We have no set course; every adventure depends on the wind and tide.
 We sail the Strait of Juan de Fuca in the vicinity of Classic Cove, between Whitty’s Lagoon and Esquimalt Lagoon, towards Port Angeles as far as the Alpha buoy, and down as far as Trial Island.
 Sights include the historic Fisgard Lighthouse, Naval harbour, Victoria’s largest float home community, and the First Nations Land & Sea Mural.

 Guests are encouraged to become involved in sailing the vessel; hauling the sails, taking the helm, riding the bowsprit,etc.